Installation on Linux

 • The application examples provides demonstrations of complete photonic integrated circuits.

-If you want to start your own project, you will have to configure your Python IDE (Integrated Development Environment).
+If you want to start your own projects, you will have to install design kits and configure your Python IDE (Integrated Development Environment).
+More information on these topics can be found in Installing Design Kits and Setting Up Your Environment.

 If you face any issues with installation and licenses, please check our troubleshooting guide.